danielsiegl/CanineCleansingStandard/10_Endorsement.md

 ---
 # **10. Endorsement**

-_This section delineates the formal endorsement of the Canine Cleansing Standard (CCS-2025) by the International Board of Canine Cleanliness (IBCC), affirming its adherence to the highest standards of canine hygiene and welfare._
+_This section delineates the formal endorsement of the Canine Cleansing Standard (CCS-2025) by the fictional International Board of Canine Cleanliness (IBCC), affirming its adherence to the highest standards of canine hygiene and welfare._

 ## **10.1.
 Nature of the Standard**